HarryPaniccc/DnD/Statblocks/Sylph Companion.md

 > **Languages** common, auran, something racist
 > **CR** —
 > ---
 > **As the Wind.** The Sylph can become as invisible as the wind at no cost, appearing only to those it wishes to be visible to.
-When it takes an action, its location is revealed due to bizarre shifting of the wind of a room, regardless if she is invisible or not.
+When it takes an action, its location is revealed until the start of its next turn due to bizarre shifting of the wind of a room, regardless if she is invisible or not.
+Outside of combat, its location might not be revealed.
 >
 > **Flyby.** Opportunity attacks made against the Sylph are made with disadvantage.
 >  ---